joshbrew/device-decoder/README.md

 N/A (for now)

 #### CUSTOM
-N/A (for now)

-> **Note:** All drivers contained beneath a `CUSTOM` prefix are contained in a separate `device-decoder.third-party` package as they contain much larger third party drivers that do not fit into our format readily.
->
+- `simulator`: generates sine waves
+- `device-decoder.third-party` contains muse and ganglion drivers.

-> As such, they've been formatted with simple objects to generalize easily and get the multithreading benefits of `device-decoder`.
+These drivers are formatted with simple objects to generalize easily and get the multithreading benefits of `device-decoder`.

->
-> You can create these simple objects to pipe anything through our threading system!
+You can create these simple objects to pipe anything through our threading system!

 ### Monitoring Multiple Characteristics
 For BLE devices with multiple notification or read characteristics, you can supply an object to the `ondecoded` property in `initDevice`.
 This allows you to specify callback functions for each characteristic.
 The routes will subscribe to the dedicating stream parsing worker (one per initDevice call) and will receive all outputs from there—so you will need to constrain the pipeline from there yourself.